Ragenose/t2ee/doc/after_action_review.md

 ## What Actually Occurred

+### Real Timeline

+The real timeline was:

+1. Setup the physical server by the end of Christmas break
+2. Finished backend service in the middle of January
+3. Finished coding part of the project by the end of February
+4. Moved the physical servers on campus at the beginning  of March

 ### The Good Part

 ![System Design](images/block_diagram.png)

 The entire project is separated into seven docker containers serving different functionalities.
 The Nginx container is used as the gateway and reverse proxy for the front-end and back-end services.

-The webpage container hosts front-end.
-The API container hosts RESTful API for controlling OpenStack and sends message into RabbitMQ.
-The RabbitMQ is used to for fast response time of time-consuming tasks.
+The webpage container hosts the front-end.
+The API container hosts RESTful API for controlling OpenStack and sends messages into RabbitMQ.
+The RabbitMQ is used for the faster response time of time-consuming tasks.
 The callback container is used to consume messages from RabbitMQ and performs time-consuming tasks.
 The MongoDB container is used to store customized data from this project and not part of OpenStack.
-The Apache Guacamole is used as remote control protocols gateway including SSH, VNC, RDP and Telnet.
+The Apache Guacamole is used as remote control protocols gateway including SSH, VNC, RDP, and Telnet.

 ### The Bad Part

 #### Password Validation

-There is no password validation on sign up page and root password validation on deployment page.
+There is no password validation on the signup page and root password validation on the deployment page.

 ![password validation](images/password_validation.png)
 ![root password validation](images/root_password_validation.png)

-Without password validation, the user has a chance of entering wrong password without acknowledgement.
+Without password validation, the user has a chance of entering the wrong password without acknowledgment.

 #### User Alert